 The disaster not only had critical economic impacts but also led to chronic and severe levels of distress and social disruption experienced throughout the majority of the fishery over the past decade (Scyphers et al. 2019).
 That study also documented a consistent reduction in the number of boats still actively fishing, as have others (Murphy et al. 2018), with the fishery continuing to downsize since then as fishers age out of the fishery or chose to leave it as a consequence of experiencing continued socioeconomic hardship.
 In particular, the high levels of social impacts and mass exodus likely stem in part from the challenges of reduced cod quotas resulting in fishers having to avoid much of the area that they had historically fished in the Gulf of Maine.
-Captains were only able to land cod in the rare instances where they were fortunate enough to hold on to their limited cod quota until the end of the season and use it up quickly, explaining why the footprint expanded in March to May during this final time period.
-While the fishing industry adapted by having to change where they fish and what they target, there was a high degree of overlap between the cod hotspots during the earlier time periods and the combined map during the final period.
+Captains were only able to land cod in the rare instances where they were fortunate enough to hold on to their limited cod quota until the end of the season and use it up quickly, explaining why the footprint expanded in March to May during this final period.
+While the fishing industry adapted by having to change where they fish and what they target, there was a high degree of overlap between the cod hotspots during the earlier periods and the combined map during the final period.
 Although most of the combined map is avoidance areas, it does largely align with fisheries independent data (Guan et al. 2017).
 Many of the fishermen also commented on observing aggregations of fish on their sonar in these areas that they believe are schools of cod.
 Future efforts to validate these hotspots would help advance our understanding on the distribution and abundance of cod in the Gulf of Maine.

 There is longstanding debate over whether fisher ecological knowledge should be viewed as valuable scientific data and incorporated into decision making or biased and anecdotal (Pederson and Hall-Arber 1999, Ames 2003, DeCelles et al. 2017, Holzer et al. 2025).
 Holzer et al. (2025) argues that fishers have strong incentives to lobby for weaker regulations so that they can increase their landings in the short term even if it eventually results in fishery collapse.
 However, there are many examples where fisher ecological knowledge has been used successfully in fisheries management (Bergmann et al. 2004, Yates 2014, Stephenson et al. 2016), and that fisher buy-in and active participation in fisheries management (i.e., comanagement) often leads to positive outcomes for fisheries sustainability (Cinner et al. 2012).